Why does my cat swish or wag her tail?

 A tail held straight up in the air, with the tip wagging ever so slightly, belongs to a confident cat.
 It’s a playful posture, one that indicates that the cat is interested in engaging with you or another cat.

 The tail-up position is one that cats use to signal to other cats that they are friendly.
 In a study of feral cats, researchers found that cats who approached each other with both of their tails up were more likely to follow that by rubbing their bodies against each other.
 To confirm that the upright tail was the “friendly signal” researchers showed cats silhouettes of cats with their tails in other positions.

 If a cat was shown a silhouette of a cat with an upright tail, the approaching cat would raise its tail.
 If the silhouette cat was shown in a tail-down position, the approaching cat might swish its tail, or tuck its tail between its legs.

 Upright and wagging at the base: your cat is excited

 An upright tail that is wagging at the base is the sign of an excited cat.
 Maybe she’s feeling frisky and wants to play.
 Or maybe she’s hoping for some treats or a little lovin’ from you.
 Whatever her intent, a vertical wagging tail belongs to a happy cat.

 Upright and quivering: your cat is marking her territory

 Not every upright, quivering tail belongs to a happy cat.
-A cat that is backing himself up to a wall or piece of furniture with an upright and quivering tail may be about to spray urine to mark his territory.
+A cat that is backing himself up to a wall or piece of furniture with an upright and quivering tail may be about to spray urine as a message to other cats.

 Gerken, Alison.
 “How to Read Your Cat's Tail Language.”
 PetMD, 30 July 2020, www.petmd.com/cat/behavior/evr_ct_what-does-it-mean-when-a-cat-wags-tail.